There are lots of bad ways to install qmail, but rather fewer good ways.

 I take it as axiomatic that passwords should never be stored in the clear, and should never be transmitted in the clear over any network, even a local network.

 To say that the other way, any file with passwords in it should be encrypted with a one-way function so that nobody can ever get the clear passwords out again.
 And if you are going to send a password over a network connection, make sure it is a cryptologically secure connection.
-An SSL connection suffices.
+We use an SSL connection, which is sufficient to prevent passive snooping.

-That gives us four possibilities, only three of which should really be allowed.
+That gives us five possibilities, only four of which should really be allowed.

-If you have users that are presently using POP3, you should bring up a POP3S server, given them a week or so to switch to the new server, and then take down the old server.
+If you have users that are presently using POP3, you should bring up a POP3S server, give them a week or so to switch to the new server, and then take down the old server.
 Remember the rule: never send passwords in the clear.
-The last time I sent a password in the clear was about 20 years ago.
+The last time I sent a password in the clear was about 30 years ago.

 Note that many users (even if you tell them not to) will re-use one password for several purposes, so it really is super-important to diligently protect all passwords.